nylki/lindenmayer/README.md

 The library can also parse to some extent classic L-System syntax as defined in Aristid Lindenmayers original work *Algorithmic Beauty of Plants* from 1990.
 For example branches: `[]` or context sensitive productions: `<>`.
 Most stuff should work.
 I am currently working on parametric L-System support.

-*Please note, that this library is still under heavy development, so names etc. are subject to change.**
 **Better docs and more examples are coming soon** :)

 ## Examples